pi-star-2025/pi_star/eye_candy_vr.md

 If there are many differences, time/colors will feel hard and slow, and you will feel more awake and grounded in reality.

-If there are less differences, between your star and the parent star, you will be less "quantum" and more in sync with the universe.
-Life is more smooth like VR.
+If there are less differences, between your star and the parent star, you will have less quantum vibration and sync more with the universe.
+Life is smooth like VR.

-These two points in your eyes could be called "points of conception", these connections to each star.
+These two points in your eyes could be called "points of conception", the mind of each star.

 If you know this and focus your eyes, the third eye drums long wavelengths from the cold fusion in between.
-You can wake up the millions of flashes back and forth between the eyes (at speed of c), and it feels like catching the butterfly in the machine of your mind.
+You can wake up the billions of flashes back and forth between the eyes (at speed of c), and it feels like catching the butterfly in the machine of your mind.